plutomi/plutomi/DEPLOYING.md

 rs.initiate({ _id: "rs0", version: 1, members: [ { _id: 0, host : "mongodb-0.mongodb.default.svc.cluster.local:27017" }, { _id: 1, host : "mongodb-1.mongodb.default.svc.cluster.local:27017" },{ _id: 2, host : "mongodb-2.mongodb.default.svc.cluster.local:27017" }]})
 ```

 > NOTE: `rs.status()` will show 3 SECONDARY nodes until they reach a quorum and elect one as primary.
 This takes ~10 seconds.
+If deploying a single replica, you can remove the other nodes.
+It's still a good idea to initialize the replica set incase you add more pods in the future.

 Test that replication is working: